Leave a gift in your Will

 Is there specific wording I need to use?

 It’s best to speak to a legal advisor when writing your Will.
 The suggested wording we recommend taking to your solicitor if you decide to leave a gift to Heart Research UK can be found at the bottom of this page.

 Do I need to tell you I’ve left a gift in my Will?

-You don’t have to tell us but we would love to hear from you if you have.
+You can leave a gift to a particular area of work, for example research or education, but the most valuable.
 Sharing your story can inspire other people to leave us gifts and it would be great if we could keep you updated on all the work we are doing.